Best Time to Buy, Best Time to Fly for Summer

 Check out the Getaway Map: If you haven’t tried out the Getaway Map yet, give it a whirl; it’s an easy way to find deals around the world during months or season you want to fly.
 The fun part is seeing the prices pop up instantly.

 See the list of top destinations: We’ve compiled a list of great cities and beautiful regions within the U.S. and around the globe.
-All have two things in common: they are on the inexpensive side and all are worth a visit.
+All have two things in common: they are cheap from many departure cities and well worth a visit.

 Cheapest Days to Fly and Best Time to Buy Airline Tickets